Wildlife and Planning

 Before you submit your planning application you will need to check whether or not your proposals could affect protected species or designated sites.

 If your property has the potential to support protected species or sites you will need to employ an ecological consultant to carry out an assessment and make recommendations to avoid or minimise any potential impacts.
-We maintain a list of wildlife consultants who may be able to provide this service.
 The assessment needs to be recorded in a suitable report and submitted with your planning application.
 Some survey work such as bat emergence and reptile surveys can only be completed at certain times of year and over several months.

 Bear in mind that in some cases there may be a delay before your application can be submitted.